Applying and Awards

 Applicants whose FAFSA information requires correction will have those corrections electronically processed by the Financial Aid Office.
 The corrections will generate an updated Student Aid Report (SAR) which will be sent to the student by the federal Central Processing System (CPS).
 The student's Expected Family Contribution (EFC) may change based on corrections made.

-If conflicting information is discovered after aid is awarded or disbursed, the Financial Aid Office must resolve the conflicting information and the student will be required to repay aid received in excess of his/her eligibility.
-All conflicts must be resolved regardless of whether the student was selected for verification.
+If conflicting information is discovered after aid is awarded or disbursed, the Financial Aid Office must resolve the conflicting information regardless of whether the student was selected for verification.
 If it is determined that a student has received funds for which he or she is not eligible, the student must repay the amount to Missouri Western.

 Missouri Western's priority deadline for completion of the verification process is February 1st each year.
 Completing the process after this date, may result in you not being considered for Missouri Western competitive scholarships and other aid opportunities including Federal SEOG.
 You may also be required to make payments towards your account balance until your aid eligibility can be determined.

-To be eligible for financial assistance, a student must:
+To be eligible for federal financial assistance, a student must:

 - be accepted for admission and enroll as a degree-seeking student in an eligible program;